developerant/Frontend-Boilerplate/README.md

 The default `gulp` task includes the `svgstore`, `inject` and `svgfallback` tasks.
 Together, they will create an SVG icon system that will work in IE8 and up.

-SVG files added to `assets/img/svg` will be optimised and added to an `svg.svg` file found in `_img/svg`.
-The content of this file (a symbols block of svgs) is then auto-injected into your document just after the opening `<body>` tag.
+SVG files added to `assets/img/svg` will be optimised and added to a `svg.svg` file found in `public/_img/svg`.
+The content of this file (a block of svg symbols) is then auto-injected into your document just after the opening `<body>` tag.

 You're then free to use your icons like this: